St Lawrence's Church, Ecchinswell

 East end window, by Burlison and Grylls showing a Crucixion with St Augustine and on the left St Lawrence, with his griddle or gridiron.

 East end window, by Burlison and Grylls, south chapel.
 Showing amongst others the Madonna and Child, another of the Blessed Virgin Mary, the prophet Isaiah, and St. John the Baptist.

 Lady Chapel, east end window, detail, Annunciation, by Burlison and Grylls.

 West end window, St Nicholas and St Christopher, in thankfulness for the life and example of William Howley Kingsmill of Sydmonton (1838-1894), given by his widow and children.

-Stained glass window of Saint Katherine, on the south wall, in memory of a dearly loved sister, December 2nd 1884.
+Stained glass window of Saint Katherine, on the south wall, in memory of a dearly loved sister, 2 December 1884.

-St Lawrence's Church (St Laurence) is a Grade II listed sacred edifice in Ecchinswell, Hampshire, England, in the rural deanery of Whitchurch, within the Diocese of Winchester, designed by Bodley & Garner, 1885–87, at a time when Ninian Comper was their articled pupil, 1883-1887.
+St Lawrence's Church (St Laurence) is a Grade II listed church in Ecchinswell, Hampshire, England, in the rural deanery of Whitchurch, within the Diocese of Winchester, designed by Bodley & Garner, 1885–87, at a time when Ninian Comper was their articled pupil, 1883-1887.
 It has 200 sittings.

 The Grade II listed lychgate, also designed by Bodley & Garner, was added in honour of William Howley Kingsmill (1838-1894) in 1895.

 St Lawrence's is the parish church for the villages of Ecchinswell, Bishop's Green, and Sydmonton.

 The long and thin parishes of Sydmonton and Ecchinswell stretch from the River Enborne and the county boundary in the north to the Port Way, the Roman road that ran from Silchester to Old Sarum, in the south.